Bayesian Semiparametric Longitudinal Inverse-Probit Mixed Models for Category Learning

 \section{Analysis of Benchmark Data}

-\paragraph{Description of the data.} The data set we consider next is a multi-day longitudinal speech category training study reported previously in \citelatex{reetzke2018tracing} and analyzed previously in \citelatex{paulon2020bayes}.
+\paragraph{Description of the data.} The data set we consider next is a multi-day longitudinal speech category training study reported previously in \citelatex{reetzke2018tracing} and analyzed previously in \citelatex{paulon2021bayes}.
 In this study, $n = 20$ participants were trained to learn $4$ tones, namely, high-level (T1), low-rising (T2), low-dipping (T3), or high-falling (T4) tone, respectively.
 The trials were administered in blocks, each comprising $40$ categorization trials.
 Participants were trained across several days, with five blocks on each day.
 On each trial, participants indicated the tone category they heard via button press on a computer keyboard.
 Following the button press, they were given corrective feedback.
 The data consist of tone responses and associated response times for different input tones for the $20$ participants.
 We focus here on the first two days of training (10 blocks in total) as they exhibited the steepest improvement in learning as well as the most striking individual differences relative to any other collection of blocks.

 \paragraph{Analysis.} We first demonstrate the performance of the proposed method in estimating the probabilities associated with different $(d,s)$ pairs.
 Figure \ref{fig: RD1_estimated_prob} shows the $95\%$ credible intervals for the estimated probabilities for different input tones along with the average proportions of times an input tone was classified into different tone categories across subjects.